MetalbolicX/rescript-elym/README.md

 ->ignore
 ```

-5. It's time to compile the ReScript files to JavaScript in to see the application in the browser and create the bundled js file (See the section of **Build and Run**).
+5. It's time to compile the ReScript files

+ReScript needs to be compiled to JavaScript in order to see the application in the browser and create the bundled js file (See the section of **Build and Run**).

 ## Build and Run

-Follow these steps to build and run your rescript-elym application:
+Development Mode

-1. Start the ReScript development compile checker:
+Start the ReScript compiler in watch mode:
 ```sh
 npm run res:dev
 ```
-2. If there are no errors, build the JavaScript files:
+Build for Production

+Generate optimized JavaScript files:
 ```res
 npm run res:build
 ```

-3. Build the JavaScript bundle for browser use.
-For example, using [Bun](https://bun.sh/docs/bundler) (you can use any other JavaScript bundler):
+Bundle for Browser

+Using [Bun](https://bun.sh/docs/bundler) (or any bundler of your choice):
 ```sh
 bun build ./src/Index.res.mjs --outdir ./dist --format esm
 ```